 My Best Tips For Selling On Facebook Marketplace

-These are some of the things that I’ve learned firsthand after selling on Facebook Marketplace for awhile —
+Following are some important things I’ve learned firsthand after selling on Facebook Marketplace for awhile.

 19 of my best tips for selling your stuff on Facebook: